trychlos/pwix-modal/README.md

         When a particular footer is specified, then the button methods are no more operationnal, and you have to manage them yourself.

     - `fullscreen`: when specified, whether the dialog should be displayed in full screen mode

+    - `moveTop`: when specified, whether the modal should be moved vertically.

     - `target`: when specified, the JQuery object which must receive events for that modal